Moscow concert hall attack: Why is ISIL targeting Russia?

 “So this friction is not new ideologically, but is so tactically,” he told Al Jazeera.

-There’s another factor too: Largely away from the world’s attention, the armed group has regrouped into a formidable force after setbacks in Syria and Iran.
+There’s another factor, too: Largely away from the world’s attention, the armed group has regrouped into a formidable force after setbacks in Syria and Iran.

 “ISKP in Afghanistan has grown in strength significantly … and it’s not just ISKP, ISIS in its original regions of operations, Syria and Iraq, also sees [an] uptick in operational capabilities,” Taneja said.
 Today, he added, it is “ideologically powerful even if not politically, tactically or strategically … that powerful any more”.